sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 At 18th level, while you are attuned to a magic item that uses charges, you can use a bonus action to expend one infusion use

-and restore up to 1d6 of that itemís spent charges.
+and restore up to 1d6 of that item√≠s spent charges.

 ### Magical Automaton